Women's suffrage in states of the United States: Missouri

 Suffragists in Missouri can trace their roots to the Ladies Union Aid Society of St. Louis (LUAS).
 Members of this group went on to form the Woman Suffrage Association of Missouri (WSAM) in 1867.
 The group began a petition campaign which was favorably received by members of the Missouri General Assembly, but was eventually unsuccessful.
 In 1869, the first state women's suffrage convention was held.
 Virginia Minor discussed the idea that the Fourteenth Amendment provided women the right to vote.
 In the early 1870s many women inspired by Minor, both Black and white, performed civil disobedience by attempting to vote.
 Minor was denied the right to vote and appealed her case all the way to the Supreme Court of the United States where it was heard as Minor v.
 Happersett.
 The court ruled that citizens are not guaranteed the right to vote and ended any hope that suffragists had for getting women's suffrage through judicial measures.

 In 1910, the Equal Suffrage League (ESL) was formed with Florence Wyman Richardson as president.
 Three other state clubs merged to form the Missouri Equal Suffrage Association (MESA).
 During the Woman Suffrage Procession, Missouri was well represented and had an all-female marching band that calmed the rowdy crowd.
 During the rest of 1913 and 1914, suffragists held conventions and parade.
 During the 1916 Democratic National Convention, suffragists held a "walkless, talkless parade."
-In 1919, women earned the right to vote for presidential electors.
+In 1919, women's right to vote for presidential electors was recognised.
 The Nineteenth Amendment was ratified by Missouri on July 2, 1919.
 The League of Women Voters of Missouri was formed in October 1919.